MichaelWarmbier/Console-Minesweeper/README.md

 Installation can be done direction via the installers provided in the **Installers** folder.
 Alternatively, you can compile the code yourself and acompany the executable output with the sprite sheet.

+If Windows prevents startup claiming to have protected your PC, please press more info and then Run Anyway to continue.
+This program was made with C++ and compiled using visual studio, it's external files include a .ico and .bmp file.

 ## Differences From Original

 The game functions the complete same as Minesweeper.